EnigmaCEO/SAGProtocol/README.md

 ## 📈 P&L & Profit Defense System

-Every NFT receipt maintains real-time Profit & Loss tracking and expected return timelines.
-Profits are split 80/20 — 80% to the user, 20% to protocol reserves and DAO operations.
-If investments underperform, the Reserve engages its 3-Layer Insurance System:
+Each NFT receipt transparently records on-chain performance data and historical allocation outcomes.
+When an investment cycle completes, the protocol automatically allocates 80% of realized gains to users and 20% to protocol reserves and DAO operations.
+In the event of unfavorable performance, the Reserve’s 3-Layer Stability System activates to mitigate impact and preserve overall protocol health:

 1. Treasury-based profit smoothing
 2. Escrow recovery fund allocation